VasAtanasov/aom/README.md

 # autohouse

-## Web API for managing automotive offers.
+## Web API for managing automotive offers

+  This is a defence project build for educational purpose in the course of SoftUni Jawa Web Developmnet with Spring.

 ### Main featurea of the API are: